Solving 2-MAXSAT in Polynomial Time: a Proof of $\textit{P}$ = $\textit{NP}$: Conclusions

 \section{Conclusions}

 In this paper, we have presented a new method to solve the 2-MAXSAT problem.
-The worst-case time complexity of the algorithm is bounded by O($n^3m^3$), where $n$ and $m$ are respectively the numbers of clauses and variables of a logic formula $C$ (over a set $V$ of variables) in $\textit{CNF}$.
-The main idea behind this is to construct a different formula $D$ (over a set $U$ of variables) in $\textit{DNF}$, according to $C$, with the property that for a given integer $n$* $\leq$ $n$ $C$ has at least $n$* clauses satisfied by a truth assignment for $V$ if and only if $D$ has least $n$* conjunctions satisfied by a truth assignment for $U$.
+The worst-case time complexity of the algorithm is bounded by O($n^2m^4$), where $n$ and $m$ are respectively the numbers of clauses and variables of a logic formula $C$ (over a set $V$ of variables) in $\textit{CNF}$ with each clause containing at most 2 literals.
+The main idea behind this is to construct a different formula $D$ (over a different set $U$ of variables) in $\textit{DNF}$, according to $C$, with the property that for a given integer $n$* $\leq$ $n$ $C$ has at least $n$* clauses satisfied by a truth assignment for $V$ if and only if $D$ has least $n$* conjunctions satisfied by a truth assignment for $U$.
 To find a truth assignment that maximizes the number of satisfied conjunctions in $D$, a graph structure, called $p$*-graph, is introduced to represent each conjunction in $D$.
-In this way, all the conjunctions in $D$ can be represented as a trie-like graph.
-Searching $G$ bottom up, we can find the answer efficiently. \\
+In this way, all the conjunctions in $D$ can be represented as a trie-like graph $G$.
+Searching $G$ bottom up in a recursive way, we can find the answer efficiently.
+Since 2-MAXSAT is $\textit{NP}$ complete, our algorithm provides a proof of $P$ = $\textit{NP}$.\\

+\begin{IEEEbiography}[{ }]{Dr. Yangjun Chen}got his PhD in Computer Science from the University of Kaiserslautern, Germany, in 1995.
+He is now a professor in Dept. Applied Com-puter Science, the University of Winnipeg, Canada.
+He has published more than 200 scientific articles in Computer Science and Computer Software engineering. \end{IEEEbiography}